metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 ## Introduction

 So far, we’ve learned how to create and maintain Candy Machines.
-We’ve seen how to configure them and how to setup complex minting workflows using guard and guard groups.
+We’ve seen how to configure them and how to set up complex minting workflows using guard and guard groups.
 It’s about time we talk about the last piece of the puzzle: Minting!

 ## Basic Minting